Bitcoin-Confidential/BitcoinC-Core/README.md

 built for global person to person eCommerce.

-For more information, as well as an immediately useable, binary version of the BitcoinC Core software, see https://bitcoinc.io.
+For more information, as well as an immediately useable, binary version of the Bitcoin Confidential Core software, see https://www.bitcoinconfidential.cc/.

 Getting Started